6 Ways to Work Movement Into Labor Day Festivities

 You don’t need a gym or loads of equipment for a workout.
 If you exercise harder with a trainer motivating you, there are tons of great fitness apps you can use on the go.
 Try the TRX App for workouts programmed by top trainers, Sweat for 28-minute bodyweight workouts, or Gixo or Train-With for live and on-demand classes from anywhere in the world on a pay-per-class basis.
 Even better, grab a buddy to join you.
 Fitness is more fun with friends!

-Hitting the beach or a pool for long weekend?
+Hitting the beach or a pool for the holiday?
 Schedule a swim.
 Swimming fires up more of your body’s major muscle groups than other forms of cardio exercise, according to Time.
 More than that, it’s fun.
 Hirofumi Tanaka Tanaka, professor of kinesiology and director of the Cardiovascular Aging Research Lab at the University of Texas, tells the magazine “People tend to enjoy swimming more than running or bike-riding.”
 Good times, plus feel-good endorphins and cardiovascular perks?
 Sounds like a winner.

 3. Take a hike